What dismantling the Postal Service will do to American cities

 As an urban designer and scholar of American cities, I have long witnessed the effects that these kinds of intentional public sector degradations have on the social and physical fabric of American cities.

 The post office shapes American public and private life in cities and towns, large and small.
-A dismantled USPS erodes American social ties, neighborhoods and even families.
+A dismantled USPS erodes American social ties, neighborhoods, and even families.

 A democratizing institution

 The post office is what urban designers call a “local public anchor institution.”
-These are the shared civic buildings, services and spaces accessible by all and benefiting all, and they also include public schools, libraries and parks.
+These are the shared civic buildings, services, and spaces accessible by all and benefiting all, and they also include public schools, libraries, and parks.
 They support the population without discrimination, through economic downturns and even during pandemics.

 There was a time when institutions like the post office served as the civic and economic backbone of the country.
 After the Great Depression, investing in the USPS was a key element of the New Deal’s massive employment policy agenda and national civic building and arts programs.
-Those investments built avenues to middle-class jobs for minorities and veterans – opportunities that the USPS still provides today.
+Those investments built avenues to middle-class jobs for minorities and veterans—opportunities that the USPS still provides today.

 There’s a democratizing quality to the service.
 No matter what city or suburb you live in, everyone can recognize the ubiquitous blue mailboxes, which enable all citizens to send mail to any location on Earth.